Doctor of Occupational Therapy Entry-Level (CUAA)

 10. Complete thorough and timely documentation of occupational therapy services to communicate treatment plan/results and facilitate reimbursement of services.

-11. Select, analyze, and utilize evidence-based practice as an integral part of clinical decision making.
+11. Integrate research evidence, clinical expertise, and client values through evidence-informed practice as an integral part of clinical decision making.

 12. Contribute to the body of knowledge of occupational therapy through completion of a relevant research study and capstone project.